DrCytometer/Simplified-flowcytoscript/README.md

 A simplified complete workflow in R for analysis of high parameter flow cytometry data including the Crossentropy method.

-You may wish to check out Peter Leary's MARMOT pipeline [https://github.com/peterleary/MARMOT].
+You may wish to check out the [MARMOT pipeline](https://github.com/peterleary/MARMOT) or the [CyCondor project](https://github.com/lorenzobonaguro/cyCONDOR), both of which are being actively maintained, are user-friendly and provide a greater range of functionality.

 Please note that the automated cluster annotations are not very good.
 This is a first attempt at this.
 An improved version is in progress.